-If the Cluster creation fails, the Cluster will get into an Error state.
-This state means the Cluster may not be able to perform any operations normally.
+If the Cluster creation fails, the Cluster will enter the Error state.
+This status means the Cluster may not be able to perform any operations normally.
 This cluster will stay in the database until it is manually deleted.
-The reason for failure may be found in the Sahara logs.
-Also status description will contain short information about reasons of failure.
+The reason for failure may be found in the sahara logs.
+Also, the status description will contain information about the error.

 If an error occurs during the Adding Instances operation, Sahara will first try to rollback this operation.
 If a rollback is impossible or fails itself, then the Cluster will also go into an Error state.
-If a rollback was successful, Cluster will get into an Active state and status description will contain short message about the reasons of Adding Instances failure.
+If a rollback was successful, Cluster will get into an Active state and status description will contain a short message about the reason of Adding Instances failure.